Panda Express Orange Chicken with tender chicken thighs fried crisp and tossed in a magical perfect-copycat sauce!

 - Transfer to a cooling rack and repeat with remaining chicken.

-- When you are done with the chicken, drain the oil from the pan and wipe it clean.
+- When you are done with the chicken, drain most of the oil from the pan (leave about a tablespoon).

-- Add 1 tablespoon oil, ginger and garlic and cook for about 10 seconds.
+- Add the ginger, garlic and crushed red peppers, cooking for about 10 seconds.

-- Add rice wine and orange sauce and bring to boil.
+- Add the orange sauce and bring to boil.

 - Turn off the heat, and add cooked chicken and stir until well mixed.